 An item that can be easily identified is less likely to be stolen; if it is, the chances of recovery are much greater.
-Tusculum College sponsors Operation ID, a program that helps community members properly label expensive belongings such as bicycles, electronic equipment, tools and large jewelry items.
+Tusculum College sponsors LeadsOnline, a program that helps community members properly label expensive belongings such as bicycles, electronic equipment, tools and large jewelry items.
 Electric engravers are available from Campus Safety for marking valuables.
-All items of value should be marked with the owner's driver's license number and a sticker announcing that it has been marked.
+All items of value should be marked with the owner's drivers license number and a sticker announcing that it has been marked.
 This serves as a visual warning to potential criminals.
 A list of all marked items should be put in a safe place so that, in the event of a theft, the items taken can be easily identified.
+Students can visit www.leadsonline.com to register their belongings in a national database that correlates pawned items with police reports.
+Community members should click on civilian link at top of page and create new account link on the subsequent page.
+Students should list their address as 60 Shiloh Road, Greeneville, TN 37743 so that reports are forwarded to the Tusculum Police Department.